Recruiting for non-recruiters made simple

 These are job-specific terms that recruiters use to describe the status of the candidate in the interviewing pipeline:

-Active candidate: a job seeker who is actively looking for employment.
+Active candidate: A job seeker who is actively looking for work.
 They join multiple job seeking groups, they regularly visit the most popular job boards, and sometimes they can even join a recruitment agency to help them find a job.

-Passive candidate: this refers to a person who is happy in their current position.
-They don’t actively look to change employers, but if the time and offer are right, they would consider meeting up for a chat.
-The interesting thing about passive candidates is that they represent an underutilized pool of professionals that may fit a certain role better than their current ones.
-To reach the pool of passive candidates, one thing you could do is adapt your hiring strategy to include their concerns as well (remote working options, better offer, more engagement in the workplace).
+Passive candidate: This refers to a person who is happy in their current position.
+They don’t actively look to change companies, but if the time and offer seem right, they would consider meeting up for a chat.
+The interesting thing about passive candidates is that they represent an underutilized pool of tech experts that may fit a certain role better than their current ones.
+To reach the pool of passive candidates, one thing you could do is adapt your recruiment strategy to include their concerns as well (remote working options, better offer, and more engagement in the workplace).

-Job hopper: this is someone who changes jobs regularly.
-Changing jobs on the regular is not always a bad thing, but a “job hopper” will often act like a mercenary more than as a loyal employee.
+Job hopper: This is someone who changes jobs regularly.
+Changing jobs on the regular is not always a bad thing, but a “job hopper” will often act like a mercenary more than as a loyal team member.

-Terms used to describe different types of positions
+Terms used to describe different types of engagement positions

-Internship: an internship usually refers to an unpaid position and is aimed toward a person who wants to gain some traction, knowledge, and hands-on experience in a field they want to build a career moving forward.
-Internships are usually unpaid, with some exceptions (but the compensation is lower than the median salary for that position).
+Internship: An internship usually refers to an unpaid position and is aimed toward a person who wants to gain some traction, knowledge, and hands-on experience in a field they want to build a career moving forward.
+Internships are usually unpaid, with some exceptions (but the compensation is lower than the median one for that same position).

-Entry-level position: jobs that don’t require experience, aimed at candidates with little or no experience who are just starting out.
-In contrast with internships, entry-level positions are paid roles.
+Entry-level position: Positions that don’t require experience, aimed at candidates with little or no experience who are just starting out.
+In contrast with internships, entry-level positions have a compensation to them.

 C-level position: also known as C-Suite positions, these jobs are meant to fill a top-level vacancy such as a CEO, CTO, CFO, and more.
 C-level jobs rest atop the corporate pyramid and decisions made by the people in one of these roles carry the most weight in the organization.